YTG2G3/cen10-huskies/README.md

 Cen10 Huskies has adopted the MIT License, which allows other schools to openly use our code.
 You're welcomed!

 ## Acknowledgement
-Special thanks to the brilliant designer Erica Lam who created the logo for us.
+Special thanks to our brilliant designer, Erica Lam, who created the logo for us.